Who we are

 In her early twenties she developed FND while in the midst of a study analyzing fMRI brain network data’s ability to predict successful rehabilitation of autoimmune neurological damage.
 This led to a joint endeavor between her and colleagues to apply principles from their own work to what was then known about her new diagnosis.
 The end result was complete remission of FND symptoms and a life-long passion for neuroscience education and advocacy as they pertain to stigmatized and misunderstood disorders such as FND.

-Meet Kim Hearne, CEO.
+Meet Kim Rosser (Hearne), CEO.

 Kim is the CEO and founder of FND Action.
 Her role is underpinned by her profound lived experience, conversing with hundreds of others in similar situations, and gaining knowledge through neuroscience developments.
 At the time of her diagnosis, in January 2014, there was very little support out there and medical care for the condition was sparse.
 This was the starting point of her passion to help others who were also suffering from severe disabilities that were being greatly neglected.